-If a static linear policy, \ie, $\u = K \x$ for $K\in \stableK$, is desired for this problem setup, then the closed-loop system assumes the form $\x_k = (A_{\mathrm{cl}})^k \x_0$; one can now show that under the usual identification of $T_K\stableK$ with $\Kmatrices$, we have $E_\u(K) = \rnorm{K}{K}^2$.
-But then, $E_\u:\stableK \to \bR$ is smooth by composition, and as such, every regular level set of $E_\u$ translates to an upperbound on the average input energy.
-Regular Level Set Theorem now implies that the average input energy optimal control synthesis can be pursued via an embedded submanifold of $\stableK$ which has a nonlinear but simple structure whenever considered in the associated Riemannian geometry.
+If a static linear policy, \ie, $\uu = K \x$ for $K\in \stableK$, is desired for this problem setup, then the closed-loop system assumes the form $\x_k = (A_{\mathrm{cl}})^k \x_0$; one can now show that under the usual identification of $T_K\stableK$ with $\Kmatrices$, we have $E_\uu(K) = \rnorm{K}{K}^2$.
+But then, $E_\uu\colon\stableK \mapsto \bR$ is smooth by composition, and as such, every regular level set of $E_\uu$ translates to an upperbound on the average input energy.
+Regular Level Set Theorem now implies that the average input energy optimal control synthesis can be pursued via an embedded submanifold of $\stableK$ which has a nonlinear but simple structure, whenever considered in the associated Riemannian geometry.
 Solving this problem still requires an efficient retraction that would substitute the linear updates possible in \ac{slqr} and \ac{olqr} problems.
 The framework discussed in this work allows the integration of such retractions in the synthesis procedure.
 As such, the proposed work opens up a new approach for solving a wide range of constrained optimization problems over the manifold of Schur stabilizing controllers.